Polybia rejecta: Sting autotomy

-The Polybia rejecta participates in a self-destructive defensive behavior called sting autotomy.
+Polybia rejecta participates in a self-destructive defensive behavior called sting autotomy.
 There are three different types of suicidal defense behaviors termed: instantaneous defense, preemptive defense and altruistic self-removal.
 Sting autotomy is the self-amputation of the stinger and poison sac by the wasp.
 Instantaneous defense leads to death of the wasp when it interacts with a predator.
 Preemptive defense is the assumption that anything approaching the nest is a threat.
 Altruistic self-removal is the defense by the workers in order to protect their queen even if that means death.
 This is the self-amputation of the stinger and the poison sac of the wasp.

-The P. rejecta is an aggressive wasp that is very protective over its nests.
+Polybia rejecta is an aggressive wasp that is very protective over its nests.
 As previously noted many species of birds and ants will use this aggressive behavior to their advantage by nesting near Polybia rejecta nests.
 In sting autotomy the stinger remains in whatever individual has been stung.
 The stinger is severed from the distal end of the defender's abdomen.
-It is important to note that because of this behavior the Polybia rejecta has a body structure that allows its muscles to easily tear from the internal structures.
+It is important to note that because of this behavior Polybia rejecta has a body structure that allows its muscles to easily tear from the internal structures.
 Wasps that do not display this type of autotomy have abdominal muscles that prevent this bodily separation from occurring.